cyberofficial/Ollama-Dungeon/Guides/01-basic-commands.md

 Example navigation session:
 ```
 > /look
-You are in the town square.
-There are streets leading north to the market, east to the tavern, and west to the residential area.
+You are in Sunspire City's Oasis Plaza.
+Shimmering waters reflect towering spires of golden sandstone.
+There are paths leading north to the palace district, south to the merchant quarter, east to the scholar district, and west to the whispering dunes.

-> /go east
+> /go south
-You moved to the tavern.
-It's a lively place with people chatting and drinking.
+You moved to the merchant quarter.
+It's a bustling marketplace with colorful stalls and the scent of spices.

 > /agents
 People here:
-- Alice (friendly): A woman with red hair wearing a tavern keeper's apron
-- Bob (curious): A middle-aged man sitting at a corner table
+- Zahra (shrewd): A skilled merchant trader with keen eyes for valuable goods

-> /save tavern_first_visit
+> /save first_marketplace_visit
-Game saved as 'tavern_first_visit'
+Game saved as 'first_marketplace_visit'
 ```